Andy Blunden February 2019

 “But to make a real escape from Hegel presupposes an exact appreciation of what it costs to detach ourselves from him.
 It presupposes a knowledge of how close Hegel has come to us, perhaps insidiously.
 It presupposes a knowledge of what is still Hegelian in that which allows us to think against Hegel; and an ability to gauge how much our resources against him are perhaps still a ruse which he is using against us, and at the end of which he is waiting for us ...”
 (The Order of Discourse, 1970, in Untying the text.
 A Post-structuralist reader, p.
 74)

 W. E. B. Du Bois turned to Hegel's Philosophy of Spirit to formulate a program for the emancipation of Black Folk in America, criticizing the sole reliance on formal rights, and as Europe plunged into the cauldron of war, Lenin turned to Hegel's Logic.
-In the 1920s, G H Mead appropriated Hegel’s psychology for his theory of Symbolic Interactionism.
+John Dewey developed his Pragmatism out of what he had learnt of Hegel and in the 1920s, G H Mead appropriated Hegel’s psychology for his theory of Symbolic Interactionism.

 In 1937, the Russian emigré, Alexander Kojčve, introduced French radicals to Hegel, beginning with a series of lectures in Paris, and in 1948 interest in Hegel exploded in France – everyone wanted to read The Phenomenology of Spirit and Kojčve’s reading of it.
 But Kojčve gave to the French a very idiosyncratic reading of Hegel based on the hitherto little-known Phenomenology and in particular the rather odd section known as the “master-slave narrative.”
 This was a very early work of Hegel’s which he never subsequently revised and the passage in question was one not reflective of Hegel’s usual style of exposition and nor of his developed views on slavery.
 It proved however, to be exactly what the Left in France needed at the time to theorize French colonialism’s exploitation of their colonies, Algeria in particular (many French radicals were born in the French colony).
 The master-slave narrative explained how the Algerians were enslaved and only by means of a fight to the death could they liberate themselves and enter a postcolonial period, ridding themselves of the legacy of colonization.